MBM42/Deep_Learning_FDI_Rocketry/ReadMe.md

 - **Simulations:** Synthetic time-series data generation using an EcosimPro digital twin.
 - **Models:** For model training and performance evaluation.
 Using an FNN and an LSTM.

 Two neural network models, a feedforward neural network (FNN) and a long short-term memory (LSTM) are trained on the generated synthetic.
-The FNN serves as a baseline model, whereas the LSTM was chosen for its recurrent architecture and gatet memory mechanisms, allowing it to better capture dependencies in time-series data.
+The FNN serves as a baseline model, whereas the LSTM was chosen for its recurrent architecture and gated memory mechanisms, allowing it to better capture dependencies in time-series data.

+Dataset summary:
+- 37 Features:
+  - Thrust
+  - Temperature
+  - Pressure
+  - Mass Flow
+  - Valve Positions
+- 63 Faults
+  - 14 System
+  - 48 Sensors

 The complete workflow is depicted in the figure below:

 <div align="center">